 2) 840 counters representing every battalion that fought or that could have fought: most of the British Army, its Hessian and Dutch allies, Jacobites from all over Britain, including the ferocious Highlanders, and a French expeditionary corps.

 4) An historical commentary.

-CYR has two expansions: The Highland Quorum examines the Jacobite Rising of 1715, which had a much better chance of success.
+CYR has three expansions: examines the Jacobite Rising of 1715, which had a much better chance of success.

 North, Charles XII, and a Spanish invasion which actually set out in 1719, only to be wrecked by bad weather.
 A small party of